sunjc826/peggle/README.md

 The enumeration `GamePhase` models the state of the game is in.
 Read the in-code documentation for a summary of the game states.

 The `PhysicsEngine` has these dependencies:
-- `RigidBodyObject`, which is a concrete implementation of the `RigidBody` protocol.
-The `RigidBodyObject` contains an assortment of properties that are used to perform physics calculations.
+- `RigidBody` contains an assortment of properties that are used to perform physics calculations.
-- The `RigidBodyObject` has a convenience reference back to the `GameEntity` it is associated with, allowing the physics engine to communicate with the game level, which can be interpreted as the game engine.
+- The `RigidBody` has a convenience reference back to the `GameEntity` it is associated with, allowing the physics engine to communicate with the game level, which can be interpreted as the game engine.
 - `Boundary` represents the physical world of the game.
 It is rectangular, and each rigid object can have customized behavior when it collides with an edge of the boundary.

 The `WallBehavior` enumeration (See `Boundary.swift`)  dictates how a rigid body ought to behave upon colliding with an edge of the boundary.